 MnS consumer can manage Intent instance and IntentReport instances separately.

 Intent <<IOC>> is aligned with intent definition (expectations including requirements, goals and constraints given to a 3GPP system)

+MnS consumer can express requirements for flexible content selection criteria and reporting timing of intent report by using report expectation.